bluedust27/Symphony/README.md

 # A Simple Bank Application
 This project contains RESTful APIs to perform basic bank operations.
+It also have jmeter tests to run a load test against the application.

 ## List of endpoints
 |      API     | Method |                Description               |                                        JSON Body                                       |